-The only form of insurance that entrepreneurs must take is pension insurance for the self-employed (i.e. YEL insurance).
+Entrepreneurs must take out statutory pension insurance (YEL insurance) for self-employed persons.
 Although the name refers to a pension, YEL affects the life of an entrepreneur in a much broader sense.

 The YEL income affects the amount of sickness allowance.